magician-project/magician_grabber/README.md

 ```

-The most complex dependency of the grabber is [ARAVIS](https://github.com/AravisProject/aravis) for the GiGE camera
+The most complex dependency of the grabber is [ARAVIS](https://github.com/AravisProject/aravis) for the GiGE camera.

-If you want to manually install it (not use the [build.sh](https://github.com/magician-project/magician_grabber/blob/main/scripts/build.sh#L57)) you can do the following
+To manually install it (if you dont want to use the [build.sh](https://github.com/magician-project/magician_grabber/blob/main/scripts/build.sh#L57)) you can do the following: